rajdeep-das-2007/Library_Management_System_Python/README.md

    ```bash
    python library_management.py
    ```
-4. Use the terminal interface to manage the library!
+4. Use the terminal interface to manage the library

 ---

-## ⚠️ Notes
+## Notes

-- Works only on **Windows OS** due to usage of `cls` command for screen clearing
+- Works only on Windows OS due to usage of `cls` command for screen clearing
 - Ensure correct MySQL credentials and database name in the script
 - No GUI — pure terminal-based interaction
 - All data is stored directly in MySQL tables